RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 - the line type to choose between the twisted and the underground options.
 - the conductor type which defines the material of the conductors.
 - the insulator type which is the material used as insulator.
-- the section of the phases (in mm²).
-The same section is supposed for the three phases.
+- the section of the phase wires (in mm²).
+The sections of the wires of the three phases are considered equal.
 - the section of the neutral wire (in mm²).
 - the height of the line (in meters).
 - the external diameter of the wire (in meters).